-In honor of David Letterman’s retirement, here are the top 10 reasons you should attend the Latitude: 2014 Alaska Arts Convergence:
+The top 10 reasons you should attend the Latitude: 2014 Alaska Arts Convergence in Anchorage, May 1-3.
+Register now!

-See a show!
-Check out the opening night of Anchorage Concert Association’s Memphis broadway show (for 50% off, enter the discount code “latitude”).
+4. See a show!
+Check out the opening night of Anchorage Concert Association’s broad ways show, Memphis (for 50% off, enter the discount code “latitude”).
 Or the world premiere of Dick Reichman’s AUDITION at Cyrano’s Theatre Company (for 50% off, enter the discount code “passport”).

-Share your voice in a conference-wide discussion about the future of the arts in Alaska.
-Saturday’s sessions will move out of the Captain Cook and into the Alaska Center for Performing Arts.
-We will spend the day together thinking and sharing ideas about how the Alaska State Council on the Arts can most effectively support artists and arts organizations, while strategically connecting the arts to state priorities such as economic development, thriving communities and healthy citizens.
+9. Share your voice in a conference-wide discussion about the future of the arts in Alaska.
+On Saturday the conference will move to the Alaska Center for Performing Arts, where we will spend the day together thinking and sharing ideas about how the Alaska State Council on the Arts can most effectively support artists and arts organizations, while strategically connecting the arts to state priorities such as economic development, thriving communities and healthy citizens.

 May 1-3, 2014, at the Captain Cook Hotel, Anchorage, Alaska